KatynaSada/SkincareAI/README.md

 - **Wrinkle Detection:** Analysis to determine wrinkle levels.

 The application is built with [Streamlit](https://streamlit.io/), making it interactive and easy to use.

-**WARNING:** The content in this repository is provided for educational purposes only.
-The SkincareAI project and its recommendations are not validated by any medical expert or doctor and should not be taken as professional advice.

 ## How It Works

 1. **Image Processing:**